sagemath/trac_to_gh/Issue 3924.md

 # Issue 3924: making sage on os x build, when python is built as a framework

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3924

 Original creator: dphilp